Could the Word “Grief” Be Exhausted?

 This much seems clear: the word ‘grief’ is exhausted.

 Can we agree that it’s simply been asked to carry the weight of too many other words for far too long?
-Poor dear.
 My vote is to give it a break.

 Here are two hacks: first, I use the word ‘grieving’ instead of ‘grief’ whenever sentence structure allows.
 It might just be the case that the word grieving gives someone you love the permission they need and crave — to just let things be what they are in that day or moment.
 And the sense too that they are in process and moving forward — albeit in some mysterious way.